node-modules/clet/README.md

 ### wait(type, expected)

-Use `wait` to wait for your expectations to pass.
-It's useful for tesing long-run http server apps.
+Wait for your expectations to pass.
+It's useful for testing long-run apps such as build tools or http servers.

 - `type`: {String} - support `message` / `stdout` / `stderr` / `close`
 - `expected`: {String|RegExp|Object|Function}